KSAH-42/RabbitOM/RabbitOM.Streaming.Experimentation/ReadMe.txt

 some modifications on headers will comes and can potentially changed entirely the existing code.

-it should not be considered as the final implementation but a closer to the final implementation.
+it should not be considered as the final implementation but closer to the final implementation.